Online Metal Glossary

 See "Edge, Dropped."

-see "Lube, Low."
+See "Lube, Low."

 A foil surface substantially free from oily film, and suitable for lacquering, printing, or coating with water-dispersed adhesives.